fingerprintjs/fingerprint-pro-server-api-php-sdk/docs/Api/FingerprintApi.md

 Get event by requestId

-This endpoint allows you to get events with all the information from each activated product (Fingerprint Pro or Bot Detection).
-Use the requestId as a URL path :request_id parameter.
-This API method is scoped to a request, i.e. all returned information is by requestId.
+This endpoint allows you to retrieve an individual analysis event with all the information from each activated product (Identification, Bot Detection, and others).
+Products that are not activated for your application or not relevant to the event's detected platform (web, iOS, Android) are not included in the response.
+Use `requestId` as the URL path parameter.
+This API method is scoped to a request, i.e. all returned information is by `requestId`.

 ### Example
 ```php